cozy-isaac/isaac-bingo/content/cards/2024-biden-trump-debate-1/index.md

 * "Malarkey"
 * Trump cuts off moderator before the question is asked.
 * Biden cuts off moderator before the question is asked.
-* Either candidate repeats the exact same word four times uninterrupted.
+* Either candidate repeats the exact same word three times uninterrupted.
 * Racist dogwhistle.
 * "The cities with the highest crime rates all have Democrat mayors!"
-* Biden discusses gun control, but it\'s not related to the moderator's question.
+* Gun control
+* Trump or Biden don't even try to answer a question posed to them.
 * "Anteefa"
 * Trump incoherently rants about a random food item.
-* Biden mentions Harris is a cop, in solidarity with cops, as if this is a good thing.
-* Biden has extremely tone-deaf hot take about police.
+* Candidate has extremely tone-deaf hot take about police.
 * Either candidate questions why we should bring race into a topic.
 * "Mainstream media"
 * Implying socialism is bad.